 - Always program the local police phone number on speed dial.

 I’m not trying to scare or discourage you from coming to Belize; I’m only trying to make you aware of the facts.

 This isn’t the US, with its massive police forces, alarm companies with response teams, or firearms in every home.
 This is Belize, where most of the police carry clubs or nothing at all.

 Your best defense when learning how to stay safe in Belize is knowledge, good safety preparation, and defense.

 Make it difficult for anyone to see you entering or leaving your home.
 Ensure that your home is hard to enter, and make it difficult for someone to reach you if they do get in.
 Get to know your neighbors, the local police, and volunteer in community actions.

 And remember – your home reflects you!

-Foreigners often appear as rich to locals, coming down to Belize to play and throw money around.
-It’s difficult to not appear that way, I know, but it should be something you work on, as I do.
+Foreigners often appear rich to locals, coming down to Belize to play and throw money around.
+It’s difficult to avoid appearing that way, I know, but it should be something you work on, as I do.

-I’m not saying to build a little shack to live in, just to keep in mind how you might appear to others.
+I’m not saying to build a little shack to live in, just keep in mind how you might appear to others.

 Not everyone wants to rob you, but like most places in the world, there are always a few.
 I want you to come here with your eyes open, not clouded by a government and industry that always tells you not to worry about crime.